TimboKZ/Rammy/README.md

 # Commands

-You can `rammy` or `rammy help <command>` in terminal for brief overview of commands.
+You can run `rammy` or `rammy help <command>` in terminal for brief overview of commands.
 This section has detailed descriptions of each command.

 ------------